Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 ____________

-**NOTE** - If you use the new parameter sets in New-AksHciCluster to deploy a cluster and then run Get-AksHciCluster to get the cluster information, the fields WindowsNodeCount and LinuxNodeCount in the output will return 0.
-To get the accurate number of nodes in each node pool, please use the command Get-AksHciNodePool with the specified cluster name:
+**NOTE** - For more information about the node pool, please use the command Get-AksHciNodePool with the specified cluster name:

 ```powershell
 Get-AksHciNodePool -clusterName akshciclus001